quasar32/many-objects/README.md

 # Many Objects

-Unoptimized simulation of many spheres on CPU.
+Optimized simulation of many spheres on CPU.

 ## Build